CasuallyPassingBy/Maths-Notes-md/Notes/Riemann Integral in Rn.md

 - $\int_R f = f(x_0) \cdot m(R)$ for some $x_0 \in R$
 - if $g\ge 0$ then $\int_R fg = f(x_0) \int_R g$ for some $x_0 \in R$

+We can consider [[Sets of Measure Zero in Rn]] for Riemann integrability if we need to check when a certain function is Riemann Integrable.
+We can generalise this integral to functions with [[Integral over Jordan-measurable Sets|Jordan measurable domains]].